prangongh/prangongh/README.md

 ### Hi there 👋

-I am passionate about bridging **project management**, **software engineering**, and **embedded systems design** to build user-focused hardware and software products.
+I am passionate about applying technical skills to solve mission critical problems and explore what is possible.

 - 🌞 **I am currently...**
     - a Software Engineer Associate at [Lockeed Martin Space](https://www.lockheedmartin.com/en-us/capabilities/space.html)
-        - ...developing and deploying microservices onto the Cloud using CI/CD methodologies
+        - ...building ground systems to control, manage, and operate satellites

 - 🌒 **Previously, I was...**
     - an IoT Data Analyst at [Enertiv](https://enertiv.com)